AndreaPazienza/SE1-my_shelfie/README.md

 ## Notes

 This project was developed as part of the final assignment for the Software Engineering course at Politecnico di Milano.
-The code and documentation are provided for educational purposes and to demonstrate the implementation of a networked board game with a TUI and RMI-based architecture.
+The code and documentation are provided for educational purposes and to demonstrate the implementation of a networked board game with a TUI and RMI-based architecture.[attached_file:1]

+---

 ## Acknowledgements